-1. CSU General Education-Breadth Program

-This program is a lower-division, 39-semester-unit pattern.
-Students must take specified courses in five specific areas.
-Students with full certification are required to complete a minimum of 9 semester units of upper-division general education in residence after transferring to CSUF.
-Students may be instructed to take those 9 units in specific areas in order to complete G.E. categories.

-2. Intersegmental General Education Transfer Curriculum (IGETC)

-All lower-division Cal State Fullerton G.E. requirements may be satisfied by the completion in its entirety of this transfer curriculum at a California community college.
+- 2. Intersegmental General Education Transfer Curriculum (IGETC) All lower-division Cal State Fullerton GE requirements may be satisfied by the completion in its entirety of this transfer curriculum at a California community college.
 Information about IGETC is available at each campus.
-Upper-division G.E. requirements for IGETC-certified transfers are as follows:

-Nine units of upper-division coursework from categories III.A.3., III.B.3., III.C.2., and/or IV with the following conditions:

-- No more than six units from any one category - No more than six units from any one department - No units from the department of the student's major

-- A minimum of three units of a "cultural diversity" (identified with an asterisk\ course, if not met prior to transfer. - Using their student portal, students can access their Titan Degree Audit to get a summary of their G.E. requirements.
+Upper-division GE requirements for IGETC-certified transfers are nine units of upper-division coursework from Areas B.5, C.3, D.5, and E with the following conditions: - No more than six units from any one area - No more than six units from any one department - No units from the department of the student's major - A minimum of three units of a "cultural diversity" (identified with an asterisk) course, if not met prior to transfer. - Using their student portal, students can access their Titan Degree Audit to get a summary of their GE requirements.